This example uses the ErrorProne.NET.CoreAnalyzers library to demonstrate how to install code analyzers or source generators from NuGet:

 into the text input window in the Asset Labels sub-menu and press Return.
 This label must exactly match the example and is case sensitive.
 After you create the label for the first analyzer, it appears on the list of available labels in the Asset Labels sub-menu.
 You can click on the name of the label in the menu to assign it to other analyzers.Unity recognizes the RoslynAnalyzer label and treats assets with this label as Roslyn Analyzers or source generators.
 When you assign the label to an analyzer, Unity recompiles scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary within the scope of the analyzer and analyzes the code in those scripts according to the rules in the analyzer.
 Any scripts that are within the same assembly definition as an analyzer are in that analyzer’s scope.
 For analyzers in the root level of the Assets folder, Unity considers all files in the project to be in scope.
-For more information about scope, refer to Analyzer scope above.
+For more information about scope, refer to Analyzer scope and diagnostics.

 To test that your analyzers work correctly, follow the example below.
 If you have installed the analyzers correctly, the ErrorProne.NET analyzer raises warnings when it analyzes the code in the example.